apache/guacamole-client/guacamole-docker/README.md

 1. `POSTGRES_DATABASE` - The name of the database to use for Guacamole authentication.
 2. `POSTGRES_USER` - The user that Guacamole will use to connect to PostgreSQL.
 3. `POSTGRES_PASSWORD` - The password that Guacamole will provide when connecting to PostgreSQL as `POSTGRES_USER`.
+4. `POSTGRES_DATABASE_FILE` - The path of the docker secret containing the name of database to use for Guacamole authentication.
+5. `POSTGRES_USER` - The path of the docker secret containing the name of the user that Guacamole will use to connect to PostgreSQL.
+6. `POSTGRES_PASSWORD` - The path of the docker secret containing the password that Guacamole will provide when connecting to PostgreSQL as `POSTGRES_USER`.

 ### Initializing the PostgreSQL database